 Metro Vancouver works in cooperation with Environment and Climate Change Canada, the Fraser Valley Neglected District and B.C.
 Ministry of Environment and Climate Change Strategy to look after air quality.Information about real-time air quality readings for Metro Vancouver and the Fraser Valley communities and potential health impacts can be found at

 What is fine particulate matter?Fine particulate matter, also known as PM2.5, refers to airborne solid or liquid droplets with a diameter of 2.5 micrometres (μm) or less.
 PM2.5 concentrations tend to be highest around busy roads, industrial operations, major ports as well as areas with residential wood burning.
 PM2.5 can easily penetrate indoors because of their small size.

-And especially for persons with chronic underlying medical conditions:Stay in cool, air-conditioned environments and reduce indoor pollution sources such as smoking and vacuuming.Reduce indoor sources of pollution such as smoking and vacuuming, and run an air cleaner.
+And especially for persons with chronic underlying medical conditions:Avoid strenuous activity outdoors and stay in cool, air-conditioned environments, especially during the afternoon and early evening when ozone levels are highest.Reduce indoor sources of pollution such as smoking and vacuuming, and run an air cleaner.
 Some room air cleaners, such as HEPA filters, can help reduce indoor particulate levels provided they are the right size for your home and filters are changed regularly.Consider taking shelter in air-conditioned buildings which have large indoor volumes and limited entry of outdoor air..